ldrocha/Diff/README.md

 # Diff Solution

-The solution was developed in .Net 6 C# https://dotnet.microsoft.com/en-us/download/dotnet/6.0
+The solution was developed in .Net 6 https://dotnet.microsoft.com/en-us/download/dotnet/6.0.

+Main technologies:

+- .Net 6
+- C#
+- Swagger
+- EF Core
+- HttpLogging middleware
+- AutoMapper
+- Unity and integration tests in Xunit

 Once running, it can be accessed at https://localhost:7185/swagger/index.html, in this page is the documentation and it's possible to send requests.